-Despite a mean flight altitude of 362m, we found that more than half of woodcock flight altitudes occurred below 305m.
+Despite a mean flight altitude of 379m, we found that 57% of woodcock flight altitudes occurred below 305m.
 The occurrence of so many flight locations within the range of anthropogenic obstacles during peak times for migratory flight (12–1am Eastern Time) suggests that woodcock are not solely vulnerable to collision with these obstacles during takeoff and landing, but throughout their migratory flights.
 While all three types of structures examined here are responsible for substantial migratory bird mortality, collisions with these structures are likely caused by different mechanisms.
 Low-rise buildings, for example, are responsible for more collisions than any other structure examined in this study (est. 339 million per annum, Loss et al. 2014) despite having the lowest height (47m).
 The exceptional rate of mortality associated with low rise buildings is likely the joint function of their prevalence (est. 15.1 million low rise buildings in the United States, Loss et al. 2014) and a higher rate of mortality associated with birds undergoing stopovers, which can be lengthy and expose birds to mortality risk through the diurnal hours in addition to nocturnal migratory flights (Cusa et al. 2015).
 In comparison, communication towers kill fewer birds (4–5 million per annum) and are less prevalent on the landscape (>26 thousand in the United States) but are more likely to result in collisions during migratory flights, especially if guy wires are present (Gehring et al. 2011).
 Understanding these differing risk profiles is an important facet of interpreting the relative mortality risk of low altitude flights and drawing connections between low altitude flights and increased rates of bird collisions.

 Low flight altitudes are one of several risk factors for obstacle collisions, which may differ in importance based on whether collisions occur during diurnal stopovers or nocturnal migratory flights.
 A proper understanding of how collision risk changes between those periods, especially on a species-level, is critical to the implementation of mitigation measures, as most measures will reduce obstacle collision chance during one period but not the other.
 Reduction of artificial light at night, as well as flashing lights and reduction of guy wires on communication towers, are all seen as potential mechanisms to reduce obstacle collisions during nocturnal migratory flights (Gehring et al. 2009, Gehring et al. 2011, Van Doren et al. 2021).
 The application of ultraviolet reflective stickers to windows or the use of bird safe glass, on the other hand, focus on reducing obstacle collisions during diurnal hours (De Groot et al. 2022).
 As birds may differ in their vulnerability to obstacle collisions during diurnal vs. nocturnal hours (e.g. woodcock, which migrate at low altitudes and are likely more prone to nocturnal collisions), the impact of individual mitigation efforts on collision risk will be species-specific.
 A well-balanced effort focusing on reducing both nocturnal and diurnal collision risk while accommodating for local phenomena such as migratory staging areas or reduced flight altitudes during overwater crossings (Howell et al. 2020, Galtbalt et al. 2021), will be required to effectively reduce bird collision mortality.